polotek/procstreams/README.md

 ## TODO

+* Better `cd` support.
+Right now you have to pass the `cwd` option to each proc.
 * Add options for converting the format of proc output, e.g. numbers, json, etc.
 * Add better ways to take action at various events in the proc chain execution
+* Allow execution of a custom function as part of the proc chain

 ## The MIT License